muon-data/muon/README.md

 key: value
 ```

 With no **indents**, mappings are created for the root dictionary.
-If a
+When a
 mapping defines a new dictionary, subsequent definitions with an additional
 indent are for that dictionary.